Outdoor Education Full Program List

 The Camp Warwa Outdoor Education Centre offers all the programs below.
 You can select any combination of programs when you schedule your visit.
-Most programs are done as rotation blocks of about 1.5 hours each, in groups of about 10-15.
+Most programs are done as rotation blocks of about 75 minutes each, in groups of about 10-15 participants.
 Some programs are also well suited to be done with your entire group.
-When you book with us, our Camp Director will take your program choices and use them to create a full schedule for your visit that meets your needs and goals.
+When you book with us, we will take your program choices and use them to create a full schedule for your visit that meets your needs and goals.

 A staple in many camp’s programming, Archery is as much fun today as it was years ago.
 At Camp Warwa, the Archery program is one of the most popular.
 Participants will learn proper aiming and shooting technique and safety procedures.
 Activities and games are added to enhance the activity and put our archers to the test!